maaprote/bp-navigator/README.md

 # Be Productive Navigator

+###  Description

 This plugin is intended to be a helper in your WordPress website development workflow.
 It allows navigating to admin pages more fastly.

-###  Description

-desc

 ### Installation